elastic/connectors-ruby/README.md

 make build
 ```

-This command, apart from building the code, will also create the [configuration file](config/connectors.yml).
+This command, apart from building the code, will also create the configuration file `config/connectors.yml`.

 You can run the connector application using this command: